fermyon/developer/content/spin/serverless-ai-tutorial.md

 In this tutorial we will:

 * Update Spin (and dependencies) on your local machine
-* Create a Spin application with `spin new`
+* Create a Serverless AI application
-* Use the Serverless AI SDK (in Rust, TypeScript and TinyGo)
+* Learn about the Serverless AI SDK (in Rust, TypeScript and TinyGo)

 ## Tutorial Prerequisites